Taylor Swift: What Asian fans did for her concert tickets

 It has been no less harrowing online.
 A competitive pre-sale on Wednesday, which was exclusive to cardholders of Singapore's United Overseas Bank (UOB), offered a preview of the hunger games that could unfold later in the week.
 Over a million fans joined the virtual line and UOB reported a surge in credit and debit card applications in the weeks leading up to the pre-sale.

-The excruciating wait played out on WhatsApp chats, TikTok and Twitter as people swapped strategies and tips - these included logging on ahead of time, perhaps even a day before, unlockng devices, and turning off sleep mode.
+The excruciating wait played out on WhatsApp chats, TikTok and Twitter as people swapped strategies and tips - these included logging on ahead of time, perhaps even a day before, unlocking devices, and turning off sleep mode.
 Groups of friends, meanwhile, plotted to aim for different dates and seats so they so they could maximise their chances.
 Some even took a day off work, or cleared their schedule for the entire day.
 Others queued up using multiple devices and waited to see which one of them - laptop, tablet or mobile phone - would get to the virtual ticket counter first.

 "Oh my god, this pre-sale was so exhausting," says Endro who lives in Jakarta.
 The 31-year-old did not wish to share his last name.
 He was glued to his devices all day, but his attempt ended in failure and a dispiriting queue number: 493,901.